What it’s like to stay at Muji’s Ginza Hotel

 Booking Muji Hotel Ginza

 I usually check third party sites before booking, as hotel prices can vary quite a bit.
-In this case however, booking is only available through Muji.
+In the beginning, booking was only available through Muji, however, they’ve since opened up availability on Booking.com.

-When booking, be sure to select the English language option from the top right of the website before you click on “Reservations”, as language choice doesn’t seem to be available once you’re on the booking page.
+When booking on Muji’s site, be sure to select the English language option from the top right of the website before you click on “Reservations”, as language choice doesn’t seem to be available once you’re on the booking page.

 Once you’re on the English language booking page, it’s pretty self explanatory.
 You can see all of the available room types for your travel dates, and choose to pay in advance or pay at check-in.
 Don’t be surprised if you don’t see the full range of rooms available.
 As of publication, they seem to be pretty booked up even 6 months out.